Spencer10010/Trend-Interview/docs/classification_and_regression.md

 Overall I was proud of how the models performed after I tuned them with feature engineering and slight modifications to the models.

-The testing of each model was interesting seeing how each slightly varied based on the input provided.
+The testing of each model was interesting seeing how each model slightly varied based on the input provided.